-- 1. The last round competed in.
-This means that when determining the overall final rank of every student in an event, a finalist places better than a semifinalist, a semifinalist places better than a quarterfinalist, etc. 2.
-Lowest total overall ranks score, dropping the worst prelim rank and multiplying elimination and final round ranks by 2. - 3.
-Highest total reciprocal of all ranks, dropping the worst prelim rank, and multiplying elimination and final reciprocals by 2. - 4.
-Lowest total ranks in the final round - 5.
-Judge's preference (head-to-head) in the final round - 6.
-Highest total reciprocal of ranks in the final round - 7.
-Judge's preference (head-to-head) in elimination round(s) - 8.
+1. The last round competed in.
+This means that when determining the overall final rank of every student in an event, a finalist places better than a semifinalist, a semifinalist places better than a quarterfinalist, etc.

+2. Lowest total overall ranks score, dropping the worst prelim rank

+- 3. Lowest total ranks in the final round - 4.
+Judge's preference (head-to-head) in the final round - 5.
+Highest total reciprocal of ranks in the final round - 6.
+Judge's preference (head-to-head) in elimination round(s) - 7.
 Judge's preference (head-to-head) in prelim round(s)